Signatures feature downloads digitally signed signatures to devices. Diagnostic

 scripts to perform required actions.
 These files are digitally signed by Cisco

-or a third party to certify its integrity, reliability, and security.
+or a third party to certify their integrity, reliability, and security.

-simple signature that specifies event type and contains other information that
+simple signature that specifies the event type and contains other information

 the device as a workaround for certain bugs.

 Manager (EEM) Tool Command Language (Tcl) script-based signature that specifies

 new events in the event register line and additional action in the Tcl script.